xalatechnologies/xfusion-unified-saas/src/dev-plan/ui-enhancement-checklist.md

 ## 3. Component Refactor & Enhancement

 ### Button
-- [ ] Refactor Button to use new design tokens for color, shadow, radii, typography, and spacing
+- [x] Refactor Button to use new design tokens for color, shadow, radii, typography, and spacing
-- [ ] Add gradient, glass/blurred, and shadowed variants
+- [x] Add gradient, glass/blurred, and shadowed variants
-- [ ] Ensure all Button variants have sufficient color contrast
+- [x] Ensure all Button variants have sufficient color contrast
-- [ ] Add smooth hover, focus, and active transitions
+- [x] Add smooth hover, focus, and active transitions
-- [ ] Add visible, high-contrast focus ring (2px)
+- [x] Add visible, high-contrast focus ring (2px)
-- [ ] Ensure all icon-only buttons have ARIA labels
+- [x] Ensure all icon-only buttons have ARIA labels
-- [ ] Ensure all buttons have a minimum size of 44x44px
+- [x] Ensure all buttons have a minimum size of 44x44px
-- [ ] Update Button stories in Storybook for each variant and size
+- [x] Update Button stories in Storybook for each variant and size
-- [ ] Test Button with keyboard and screen reader
+- [x] Test Button with keyboard and screen reader
+  - **Summary:**
+    - Button fully refactored to use only tokens for all color, shadow, radii, typography, and spacing.
+    - All variants (default, primary, gradient, whiteBlur, shadowed, etc.) are present and accessible.
+    - Stories updated for all variants, sizes, and accessibility notes.
+    - All accessibility and design requirements are met.
+    - **Next:** Refactor Card to use new tokens and enhance variants.

 ### Card
 - [ ] Refactor Card to use new tokens for background, border, shadow, and radii